Layr-Labs/eigensdk-go/examples/incredible-dot-product/README.md

     }
 ```

-The input is the pair of points X and Y, both represented by an uint256 array.
+The input is the pair of vectors X and Y, both represented by an uint256 array.

 The task response type is: